Saudi Arabia to end ban on women drivers

 Saudi Arabia's king issued a decree on Tuesday allowing women to drive, which would end a longstanding ban on female motorists in the ultra-conservative country.

 The Saudi Ministry of the Interior said the decree means women will be allowed to drive in 10 months.
-Saudi Arabia is the only country in the world that prohibits women drivers.
+Saudi Arabia is the only country in the world that prohibits women from driving.

 The state-run Saudi Press Agency and state TV reported the news late Tuesday evening local time, saying a royal order was issued for both men and women to be issued drivers' licenses.
 A committee will be formed to look into how to implement the new order.

-U.S. State Department spokesperson Heather Nauert told reporters that the department was pleased with the announcement and that lifting the ban is a good sign.
+U.S. State Department spokeswoman Heather Nauert told reporters that the department was pleased with the announcement and that lifting the ban is a good sign.

 Saudi Arabia has consistently been ranked as one of the worst countries for gender equality.
 Women there are forbidden to wear clothes or make-up that “show off their beauty,” must limit the amount of time they spend with men who aren’t family members and are not allowed to use public swimming pools.